“The Tête à Tête” by William Hogarth

 The premise for this series follows the setting up of an arranged marriage, and the resulting consequences.
 The marriage is between the son of a bankrupt Earl to the daughter of a wealthy merchant.

-The dog is sniffing out a nightcap in the husband’s coat, alluding to the husband having an affair the night before.
-The broken sword on the floor is said to represent the husband’s impotence and his unhappy expression seems to support that.
-There is a deck of cards lying on the floor just beyond the feet of the wife, indicating that she played cards the night before.
+In this painting, Hogarth is depicting the reality of an unhappy marriage between a husband and wife.
+Though they are seated near each other, they are uninterested in each other.
+The dog is sniffing out a nightcap in the husband’s coat, alluding to an affair the husband had the night before.
+A broken sword on the floor has been interpreted as the husband’s impotence, which may be supported by his unhappy expression.
+A deck of cards is lying on the floor just beyond the feet of the wife, indicating that she played cards the night before.
 Scandalous.

 This series is often seen as one of Hogarth’s best and it is likely his most famous set of paintings.
 There was a set of engravings made from each of these paintings, which Hogarth made prints from to sell to the public.
 It was instantly popular and rapidly increased his notoriety as an artist.